 Born and raised in the Washington, D.C. area, I protested for civil rights, the war in Vietnam, and the rights of gays, lesbian, and bisexual people.

-I was born in the Washington, D.C. area and now resides in Glastonbury, CT. and Kralendijk, Dutch Caribbean.
 My study of art began early in life and I won a National Scholastic Arts honorable mention while in high school.
-I participated in several group and solo shows in Washington, D.C. before moving to California to attend graduate school at California Institute of the Arts.
+I had several shows in Washington, D.C. before moving to California where I earned an MFA from California Institute of the Arts.